thinkingmachines/ph-poverty-mapping/README.md

 To view the full results, please see our technical notes [here](https://stories.thinkingmachin.es/philippines-most-vulnerable-communities/).
-We found out that for the four models (excluding the survey model), OSM-based features serve as a good previctor for socioeconomic well-being:
+We found out that for the four models (excluding the survey model), OSM-based features, especially OSM + Nighttime Lights,  serve as a good previctor for socioeconomic well-being:

 <p align="center">
 <b>Cross-validated r-squared results for predicting cluster-level poverty